ahmedosama9777/Data-Scientist-Resume-LaTeX/README.md

 # LaTeX Resume Template
-This is forked from Johayon repository: https://github.com/Johayon/Data-Scientist-Resume-LaTeX
+This was forked from Johayon repository: https://github.com/Johayon/Data-Scientist-Resume-LaTeX and edited to more suit me.

 ![](Ahmed_Mohamed_Resume.jpg)